BlueBoxWare/LibGDXPlugin/README.md

 # Installation
 In IntelliJ or Android Studio go to *Settings* -> *Plugins* -> *Browse repositories...* and search for "libGDX".

-Alternatively: download the zip [from the Jetbrains Plugin Repository](https://plugins.jetbrains.com/plugin/8509), go to *Settings* -> *Plugins* -> *Install plugin from disk* and select the zip you downloaded.
+Alternatively: download the zip [from the JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/8509), go to *Settings* -> *Plugins* -> *Install plugin from disk* and select the zip you downloaded.

 This plugin needs a recent version of the official [Kotlin plugin](https://plugins.jetbrains.com/plugin/6954) (even if